This post may contain affiliate links, view our disclosure.

 What Are Loaded Potato Skins?

-ingredients for loaded air fryer potato skins
+crispy loaded air fryer potato skins ingredients

-• Russet potatoes – Russet potatoes are a good choice for making potato skins because their skin is sturdy and doesn’t fall apart when you scoop out the potato flesh; additionally, they’re easier to pick up even when stuffed with melted cheese
+• Russet potatoes – Russet potatoes are a good choice for making potato skins because their skin is sturdy and doesn’t fall apart when you scoop out the potato flesh.
+Additionally, they’re easier to pick up even when stuffed with melted cheese.

-• Olive oil – to help the potatoes get nice and crispy in the air fryer
+• Olive oil – To help the potatoes get nice and crispy in the air fryer.

-• Beef bacon – you can use any kind of bacon you like, just crisp it up first
+• Beef bacon – You can use any kind of bacon you like, just crisp it up first.

-• Fresh chives – garnishing cheesy potato skins with chives adds a mild onion flavor and a pop of green color; you can use sliced scallion instead if you prefer
+• Fresh chives – Garnishing cheesy potato skins with chives adds a mild onion flavor and a pop of green color.
+You can use sliced scallion instead if you prefer.

-How to Make Baked Potatoes in the Air Fryer:
+How to Make Air Fryer Potato Skins

 1. Preheat the air fryer to 400F.
 Add the potatoes, 1 tablespoon olive oil, 1/2 teaspoon salt, and 1/4 teaspoon black pepper to a large bowl and toss to coat.